Hosted Atlantic Salmon Fly Fishing | Quebec Canada

 The Main Lodge

-The main lodge provides the perfect setting for your fly fishing holiday – a laid back and relaxing atmosphere, featuring spacious and comfortably appointed living room and dining room with thirty foot river-stone fireplaces.
+The main lodge provides the perfect setting for your fly fishing holiday – a laid back and relaxing atmosphere, featuring a spacious and comfortably appointed living room and dining room with a thirty foot river-stone fireplaces.
 In the living room, there is a fully equipped fly-tying desk, where you can create the perfect fly for your next day’s adventure.
-The large deck overlooking the river is just the right place to enjoy a morning coffee or night-cap underneath the stars, while fishing tales are told.
+The large deck overlooking the river is the perfect place to enjoy a morning coffee or night-cap underneath the stars, while fishing tales are told.
 With four comfortably appointed guest rooms, each with a private bath and screened porch, our main lodge provides accommodations for up to eight guests.

 Private Guest House